 I left college at 19, started a technology company in New York, and then went on a round-the-world trip.
 Now, I’m back in New York and doing personal research on behavior, habits, and strategy, while attending Columbia University.

-At Columbia, I work as a research assistant at the Center for Decision Sciences, working on research tools for experiments on decision-making.
-I also co-organize Action Design NYC, a meetup about behavior change and psychology.
+At Columbia, I worked as a research assistant at the Center for Decision Sciences, working on research tools for experiments on decision-making.
+I currently organize Action Design NYC, a meetup about behavior change and psychology.

 Feel free to contact me if you have any common interests, wish to reply to an article, or just want to chat.